Luxury candle firm opens multi-million pound factory and visitor centre on historic Fort William site

-A FAMILY-run organic skincare brand has opened a new multi-million pound factory and visitor centre on a historic Lochaber site.
+A FAMILY-run organic soap and skincare brand has opened a new multi-million pound factory and visitor centre on a historic Lochaber site.

 The Highland Soap Company was founded 20 years ago by Emma Parton and is the only firm in the UK to incorporate Bog Myrtle essential oil into its products, a plant which has been used for centuries to treat skin conditions and is also said to repel midges.